Reimagine, Reduce, Reinvest: Achieving Justice and Safety by Focusing on Community Needs

-The Donovan administration will use police and incarceration as last resorts, and will focus on solutions that get at the heart of New Yorkers’ needs, empowering our residents instead of obstructing their paths toward better lives.
+A Donovan administration will use police and incarceration as last resorts and will focus on solutions that get at the heart of New Yorkers’ needs, empowering our residents instead of obstructing their paths toward better lives.

 As a starting point, we will invest at least $500 million annually in these solutions, including community- and health-based anti-violence efforts, reentry and supportive housing programs, and other initiatives aimed at providing communities with the resources to build safe neighborhoods.
 These investments will be funded primarily through savings from reduced corrections and police spending.